InteropIO/finsemble-bloomberg/docs_src/README.md

 ### Examples

 #### Using the preloaded BloombergBridgeClient
-If you use the BloombergBridgeClient as a preload in your component, it will be instantiated for you at:
+If you use the BloombergBridgeClient preload in your component, it will be instantiated for you at:
 ```Javascript
 FSBL.Clients.BloombergBridgeClient
 ```